NICMx/Jool/doc/usr/misc-faq.md

 Then you might have deleted the interface's <a href="http://en.wikipedia.org/wiki/Link-local_address" target="_blank">Link address</a>.

 Link addresses are used by several relevant IPv6 protocols.
-In particular, they are used by the *Neighbor Discovery Protocol*, which means if you don't have them, the NAT64 machine will have trouble finding its IPv6 neighbors.
+In particular, they are used by the *Neighbor Discovery Protocol*, which means if you don't have them, the translating machine will have trouble finding its IPv6 neighbors.

 Check the output of `ip addr`.